AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

 ## Buyer Attribution Touchpoint {#buyer-attribution-touchpoint}

-The Buyer Attribution Touchpoint is a Marketo Measure custom entity to encapsulate the marketing's influence on Opportunities.
+The Buyer Attribution Touchpoint is a [!DNL Marketo Measure] custom entity to encapsulate the marketing's influence on Opportunities.

 ## Buyer Attribution Touchpoint Relationships {#buyer-attribution-touchpoint-relationships}